spuddybuddy05/training/README.md

 One real life application and example of classes and objects is a menu item class.
 The class in the menu item case will have the characteristics and functions of a menu.
 In a simple example of object oriented programming, the menu item class will have two characterisitcs which is the name of the food and the price of the food.
 Then, instead of a user just creating a new item every time they want to add a food to a menu, they can create a menu item object that already has all the charactersitics of a class which is much simpler and saves time.
 The code can also be compiled more easily.

 # YAML Files
+### What is YAML
+YAML (YAML Ain't Markup Language) is a human-readable data serialization language that is often used for writing configuration files.
+For example it can be used with docker for creating a docker-compose.yml file

+### What is Docker?
+Docker is a software with many uses.
+Focusing on it's similarities between virtual machines, it can be used for many of the same things.
+However, instead of running, for example, a linux machine in the cloud or on your machine using the machines own resources, you can run an ubuntu machine using your machine's resources in an isolated container.

 # Hashing Algorithms